benjamindkilleen/artifice/log.md

   which is just interesting.
 Maybe it needs to be run without eager execution, I dunno.
 I'll figure it out later.

+## July 23, 2019
+* Maybe we should revert ProxyUnet to just predict the last layer, or have three models, one that does just the last level, one that does every level but not sparsely, and finally SparseUNet.
+* TODO: change dat.py so that the different between data subclasses is not the structure of the files from which they read, which can be set at instantiation just by passing in a parse/serialize function, but rather in the process function, which can design different output for different models.
+* This doesn't matter so much for ProxyUNet vs SparseUNet, which take the same style of outputs, so can keep it the same for now.
+* But then again, maybe the model should be able to select the different kind of outputs.
+We'll see.
+* Currently needing to implement sparse tranpose convolution as well as sparse upsample for the mask?